GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 ```
 #### RS Protect

-`ProtectResources` method is used for protecting resource by the Resource Server.
+`ProtectResources` method is used for protecting resources by the Resource Server.
 The Resource Server is needed to construct the command which will protect the resource.
-The command will contain an API path, HTTP methods (POST,GET and PUT) and scopes.
+The command will contain an API path, HTTP methods (POST, GET and PUT) and scopes.
 Scopes can be mapped with authorization policy (uma_rpt_policies).
 If no authorization policy is mapped, uma_rs_check_access method will always return access as granted.
-For more information about uma_rpt_policies you can reference this [document] (https://gluu.org/docs/oxd/3.1.1/api/#uma-2-client-apis).
+For more information about uma_rpt_policies you can reference this [document](https://gluu.org/docs/oxd/3.1.1/api/#uma-2-client-apis).

 **Parameters:**

 - OxdId: oxd ID from client registration
-- ProtectResources:One or more protected resources that a resource server manages, abstractly, as a set.
+- ProtectResources: One or more protected resources that a resource server manages, abstractly, as a set.
 In authorization policy terminology, a resource set is the "object" being protected.
 - ProtectionAccessToken: Generated from GetClientToken method (Optional, required if oxd-https-extension is used)
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
-- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used).
+- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used)

 **Request:**